linusdunkers/cwtch-ui/README.md

 ### Building on MacOS

-- get https://git.openprivacy.ca/cwtch.im/libcwtch-go/ and run `make macos`
-- copy the resulting libCwtch.dylib into this folder
+- Navigate to https://git.openprivacy.ca/cwtch.im/libcwtch-go/releases and download the latest libCwtch.dylib into this folder
-- Download and install Tor Browser (it's currrently the only way to get tor for macos)
+- Download and install Tor Browser (it's currently the only way to get tor for macos)
 - `flutter build macos`
 - `./macos/package-release.sh`